Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

+The frequentist methods that depend on the priors (some of these methods are sometimes called hybrid or mixed in the literature, but we call them frequentist if they treat the parameter-of-interest in the frequentist way; the methods that treat all parameters in the frequentist way can use priors for the calculation of the test statistic) are more complex than the Bayesian method, and the priors affect them in a more complex way, depending on the particular method.
+But, surprisingly, the result of this influence is, as a rule, similar, and they therefore need the same priors except for a few methods that produce good upper boundaries both with inverse and with uniform priors.

+If allowed data distributions are limited somehow, the difference between priors and the width of confidence intervals can perhaps be reduced for Bayesian, as well as for some frequentist methods.
+For instance, the allowed values of the parameter $q$ from Section \ref{Parameters_sect} can be limited.
+If $q$ is not limited, the only alternative choice of priors found so far is the safe (uniform) prior for the lower limit and the safe (inverse) prior at $n_a=0$ or $n_b=0$ for the upper limit.
+At $n_a>0$ or $n_b>0$ for the upper limit the prior should be equal to $1/\mu^{g(n)}$, where $g(n) \approx 0.66669 + 0.01957 / n$, and $n$ stands for $n_a$ or $n_b$.
+This $g(n)$ ensures that the median $\mu$ of the resulting posterior distribution is equal to the observed $n$.
+Such ``hybrid median priors'' can be used, but they depend on the measurements and do not strongly improve the resolution.

-Heinrich \cite{Heinrich_05} mentioned earlier some pathologies caused by the uniform prior.
+Heinrich \cite{Heinrich_05} mentioned earlier some pathologies caused by the uniform prior in the Bayesian analysis.
 He found that an overestimate of $a$ and $b$ (in our notations) led to an underestimate of $s$ for many channels.
 He concluded that the inverse priors ``are matched to this Poisson case''.
-There are, however, solid evidences that the inverse prior can be applied only for the upper interval boundary.
-As suggested above, the lower boundary should be obtained with the uniform prior in the Poisson case, if the prior is involved.
+However, our calculations confirm this only for the upper interval boundary, for which ``hybrid'' priors can probably be applied too.

-The Eq. (\ref{BayesForm}) with substitution of Eqs. (\ref{BayesForm_1}) and (\ref{BayesForm_2}) or Eqs. (\ref{BayesForm_3}) and (\ref{BayesForm_4}) give probability density of the true parameter.
-Obviously, the maximum of this function gives the most probable signal rate, which at $\pi(s) = \mathrm{const}$ coincides with the maximum likelihood $P(\vec{n}| s)$ integrated over nuisance-parameters distributions.
-To calculate the most probable parameter of interest the researcher can compute the arithmetic average of the most probable signal rates calculated with uniform nuisance priors for the lower limit and with inverse nuisance priors for the upper limit.
+Equation (\ref{BayesForm}) with substitution of Eqs. (\ref{BayesForm_1}) and (\ref{BayesForm_2}) or Eqs. (\ref{BayesForm_3}) and (\ref{BayesForm_4}) give the probability density of the parameter.
+Obviously, the maximum of this function gives the most probable signal rate, which at $\pi(s) = \mathrm{const}$ coincides with the maximum likelihood $P(\vec{n}| s)$ integrated over nuisance parameter distributions.
+To calculate the most probable parameter of interest the researcher can compute the arithmetic average of the most probable signal rates calculated with safe (or median) nuisance priors for the lower and for the upper limits.
 The average of this average over many pseudo-experiments appears to be very close to the true parameter.